 The lungs of a calf supply the body with oxygen required for healthy metabolism and remove the carbon dioxide produced.
 It has been shown that many young calves are anaemic, so making pneumonia infection much more dangerous.

 Maintaining health lungs is vitally important as infections can hold a calf back drastically and have a big economic impact.

 Respiratory disease is estimated to cost the UK cattle industry around £60 million per year with financial losses due to mortality, antibiotic treatments and also weight loss during illness.

 The cause of Pneumonia in calves is multifactorial and therefore bacteria, viruses, nutrition, husbandry and management practices all play a part in outbreaks.
 The best and most cost effective way to deal with pneumonia is to prevent it.

 Pneumonia prevention is best prevented through a combination of good colostrum management, appropriate building design and ventilation and an effective vaccination strategy.

 In dairy calves healthy muscle growth is important to the overall health of the calf, and in beef calves this is even more important as it is the muscle that contributes to the carcass yield and therefore the profit made from the animal.

 Muscle issues in calves can include white muscle disease.
 This causes calves to show ill-thrift and stiffness and in some cases it can lead to death.
 The muscle lesions associated with white muscle disease are usually bilaterally symmetrical and can affect one or more muscle groups.
-The muscle will have white striations and feel dry and chalky due to abnormal calcium deposits.
+The muscle will have white striations and feel dry and chalky (at post-mortem examination!) due to abnormal calcium deposits.

 It is caused by deficiency of selenium or vitamin E and treatment usually involves injecting the affected calf with a both selenium and vitamin E.